sellorm/selectr/README.md

 ## Caveats and stuff

-This is quick new and I haven't tested it very thoroughly at all yet, so your mileage may vary.
+This is quick, new and I haven't tested it very thoroughly at all yet, so your mileage may vary.

 ## License